Simulations¶

 - spikes()¶

 Return a NumPy structured array of spikes recorded during the course of a simulation.
-Each spike is represented as a NumPy structured datatype with signature
+This array has the following NumpPy

-.The spikes are sorted in ascending order of spike time, and spikes with the same time are sorted accourding to source gid then index.
+gidandindexidentify the spike’s source by the cell global indexgidand by the source index on that cellindex, eg then``th spike detector on a cable cell, and ``timeis simply the spike time.The spikes are sorted in ascending order of spike time, and spikes with the same time are sorted according to source gid then index.

 Sampling probes: